ThreeDee-GmbH/ue5-style-guide/README.md

 Every section of this style guide is numbered for both easy reference and easy linking.
 You can link to any section directly by simply append a hash tag and the section number to the end of http://ue4.style
 For example, if you want to send someone to the first principle of this style guide you would append `#0.1`, resulting in http://ue4.style#0.1.

+## Applicability

+The contents of this style guide focus primarily on general project structure and uassets.
+For C++ coding please refer to the [Epic Coding Standard](https://docs.unrealengine.com/5.0/en-US/epic-cplusplus-coding-standardblueprint-debugging-in-unreal-engine/)

 ## Table of contents
 - [Important Terminology](#important-terminology)
   - [Levels/Maps](#terms-level-map)